 5) Requires less water for production.

-6) It is an environment friendly and 100% biodegradable fiber.
+6) It is an environmentally friendly and 100% biodegradable fiber.

 Application of Mushroom Fiber